recozzi/cub3d_42/README.md

 <h1>Cub3D</h1>
 <h2>Overview</h2>
-The goal of this project is utilize raycasting techniques to develop a graphical program that provides a "realistic" 3D graphical representation of the inside of a maze. implementing realistic rendering and dynamic environments.
+The goal of this project is utilize raycasting techniques to develop a graphical program that provides a "realistic" 3D graphical representation of the inside of a maze, implementing realistic rendering and dynamic environments.
 The program is designed to be a tribute to the historic game Wolfenstein 3D, the first-ever first-person shooter.
 <h2>How To Use</h2>
 <ol>
   <li>Clone the repository:</li>